ShowGamesShowGames

 • Average household savings: ~$30,000 USD

-But here's the dark math: if the games require 455 deaths for one winner, each life is "worth" about $83,000 to the system.
-The VIPs betting on outcomes likely wager more than that on a single game.
+But here's the dark math that keeps me up at night: if the games require 455 deaths for one winner, each human life is "worth" about $83,000 to the system.
+The VIPs betting on outcomes probably wager more than that on a single game without thinking twice.

-The show establishes that each player carries crushing debt:
+The show establishes that each player carries crushing debt.
+I tracked these:

 • Sae-byeok: ~$50,000 for brother's care + defection costs